 Consider hosting Ron's "Building A Successful Stepfamily" seminar to launch or supplement your ministry.
 Dozens of churches have begun their local ministry by hosting this event and announcing their intention to create an ongoing ministry.
 The publicity, marketing, and attention a stepfamily seminar creates is a great way to get your ministry off the ground.

 Determine the best format for an educational group meeting.
 Some churches are creating Sunday morning bible classes for stepfamilies, others are utilizing Wednesday study times, while still others are organizing monthly meetings in someone's home.
 The culture of your church will need to be considered as you make your decision.
 Since this will be the crux of the ministry, make sure the leader is stable and capable of facilitating healthy dialogue.
 They do not need to have all the answers ("I don't know" is an acceptable answer), but do need to have a working knowledge of stepfamily dynamics and issues.
-This and similar topics are covered in the Understanding & Ministering to Stepfamilies audio seminar (included in the Building Your Ministry resource pack).

 Use The Smart Stepfamily DVD as the curriculum for your class or small group.
 The Participant & Leader Study Guide walks you through the best way to teach this material.

 A Great Follow-up Study: The Smart Stepfamily Marriage book has a free PDF study guide for group discussion.
 This is a great follow-up study to The Smart Stepfamily DVD.

 For further reading and ministry preparation: 1) If you are a counselor, check out our Counselor Quick Links; 2) Pick up a copy of Divorce & Remarriage in the Church by David Instone-Brewer.
 This resource discusses theological and pastoral matters related to remarriage and stepfamily ministry.